mkyc/m-azure-basic-infra/README.md

   mkdir /tmp/shared
   ```

-  This 'shared' dir is a place where all configs and states will be stored while working with modules.
+  This 'shared' dir is a place where all configs and states will be stored while working with Epiphany modules.

 * Generate ssh keys in: /tmp/shared/vms_rsa.pub